thayne-allen/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

 Closures are the primary mechanism used to enable data privacy.
 It does this by only allowing access to data within variables to the containing function.
+Closures also allow you to remember data and operate on that data through returned functions.

 2. Study the following code, then answer the questions below.